-History of losses: The Company has historically incurred losses as evidenced by its audited consolidated financial statements for the years ended December 31, 2020 and 2019.
+History of losses: The Company has historically incurred losses as evidenced by its condensed consolidated interim financial statements for the three months ended March 31, 2021 and 2020.
 The Company has financed its operations principally through the sale of its equity securities and through debt.
 The Company does not anticipate that it will earn any revenue from its operations until its properties are placed into production, if ever.
 If the Company is unable to place its properties into production, the Company may never realize revenues from operations, will continue to incur losses and you may lose the value of your investment.